bawkee/SqlBinder/README.md

 	Categories.CategoryID, Categories.CategoryName
 ```

-Or if you want something totally different, here's another template which has two `WHERE` clauses, is using a different syntax to join and has no `GROUP BY` - again, it works out of the box and would produce the same data:
+Here's another template which has two `WHERE` clauses, is using a different syntax to join and has no `GROUP BY`.
+This works out of the box and would produce the same data:

 ```SQL
 SELECT